If you’ve ever met me, you’ll know that I like to sing, and mid-conversation most usually is the optimum occasion for doing so.

 Ah, University.
 It was a dark time for me, and I don’t like to overthink about it.
 Not sure my music choices helped much, but I found solace in these artists.
 No, I was not emo, I was way too old for that.
 I was, however heavily influenced by my teenage siblings and Marc.
 Recently I lent my brother my iPod classic which hadn’t been updated since this period, and he raved about my music choices.
 Of course, it wasn’t just the below that featured, I listened to a lot of Bowie, Dylan, Chapman and Vega too.

 - My Chemical Romance

 - Fall Out Boy

 - Panic!
-At The disco
+At the disco

 - Hawthorne Heights

 I had also started to sing in front of people.
 Karaoke fever had struck the Berry, and I also discovered my talent to imitate Cher.
 It’s not the best, but it’s good fun.
-The life defining moment was to sing with a live band in front of strangers at “Rockaoke”.
+The life-defining moment was to sing with a live band in front of strangers at “Rockaoke”.
 I don’t have a Rock voice, so I chose the only song on the list that I knew I could sing – Son of a Preacher man.
-The band groaned, I didn’t care.
+The band groaned I didn’t care.
 Suddenly, I discovered my true self and had unravelled years of hiding.
 I didn’t care what people thought about my music choices, I didn’t need to like what my peers did.

 2013 changed me, and I started to think about myself more than I had ever done before.
 I got a new job, came to terms with my health, openly admitted my geekdom to the world and started to listen to music more than ever.
-I was listening to two albums a day (I’ve cut down to 1 now), and started to think about my future more than ever.
+I was listening to two albums a day (I’ve cut down to 1 now) and began to think about my future more than ever.